Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 Here are the results which list the role details available in the Compliance Administrator role group but are not available in the Compliance Data Administrator role group:
 ![](img/20230522-042240.png)

-### Audit Membership in all Microsoft Purview Role Groups
+### Audit Membership for all Microsoft Purview Role Groups
 Use the following command to list all users and their corresponding Microsoft Purview role group membership:
 ```powershell
 function Get-PvAllRoleGroupAssignments {